nolliechyTW/WIL/Leetcode/Tree/863. All Nodes Distance K in Binary Tree/README.md

 2. Initializing Variables:
 - `seen` is a set used to keep track of visited nodes to avoid revisiting them during the BFS
-- `an`s is a list to store the values of nodes that are k distance away from the target node
+- `ans` is a list to store the values of nodes that are k distance away from the target node

 3. BFS Traversal:
 - The BFS starts with a queue initialized with the `target` node and a distance of `0`